-Extensive experience both a teacher and tutor in the following;
+Extensive experience both as a teacher and tutor in the following;

 • 7+/8+/9+/10+ English and Maths

-• 11+ English, Maths, Reasoning and History: London day schools, ISEB and public school exams
+• 11+ English, Maths, Reasoning and History: London day schools, ISEB and most major public school exams

 • 13+ English and History: ISEB and public school entrance exams

-I am a Durham, Cambridge and Roehampton educated teacher and tutor, currently working towards a second Masters degree in Medieval Studies at King’s College London.
+I am a Durham, Cambridge and Roehampton educated teacher and tutor, and have recently completed a second Masters degree in Medieval Studies at King’s College London.

-I completed my PGCE at Cambridge before working at Maidwell Hall in Northamptonshire as an English, maths and history teacher, before moving to London where I spent five years teaching upper KS2 at Thomas's Kensington.
+I completed my PGCE at Cambridge before working at Maidwell Hall in Northamptonshire as an English, maths, art and history teacher, before moving to London where I spent five years teaching upper KS2 at Thomas's Kensington.